DeimosMH/CodeTasks/Notes/C++PrimerPlus/C++PrimerPlus.md

 ```

 [4.](./exercises/exercise_ch6_4.cpp)
-When you join the Benevolent Order of Programmers, you can be known at BOP meetings by your real name, your job title, or your secret BOP name.Write a program that can list members by real name, by job title, by secret name, or by a member’s preference.
+When you join the Benevolent Order of Programmers, you can be known at BOP
+meetings by your real name, your job title, or your secret BOP name.
+Write a program that can list members by real name, by job title, by secret name,
+or by a member’s preference.
 Base the program on the following structure:

 ```cpp
 // Benevolent Order of Programmers name structure